ShkarinAlex278/-planitar_part2/README.md

 # API:
 ### Index page  "/"

 ● Displays the names of all stored articles

 ● Every article name is a link to the article’s viewing page

 ### Article viewing page  "/:name"
-● Displays the article name as a header at the top of the page ● Displays a visible edit button at the top of the page leading to the article’s edit page ● Displays the article’s content rendered as HTML
+● Displays the article name as a header at the top of the page

+● Displays a visible edit button at the top of the page leading to the article’s edit page

+● Displays the article’s content rendered as HTML

-● Use Edit button in the header to add it.` message instead of the article’s content if the article is not found
+● Use Edit button in the header to add it.

 ### Article edit page  "/edit/:name"
 ●Displays article name as a header at the top